An introduction to the BloC Pattern

 As for Front-End developers, we want to have the ability to react to any change in the state at any time.

-State Management in Flutter
+Choosing the Right State Management Tool in Flutter

 In Flutter, we have different alternatives for managing the state.
 For instance, Flutter offers its own state management mechanism, but also there are third parties libraries such as Provider, flutter_bloc, Riverpod, and Redux.